masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 If actors execution is somewhat similar to concurrent module instantiation execution, async/await is somewhat similar to pipelining.
-In async/await the results of a function is not available at the function return.
+In async/await the results of a function are not available at the function return.
 In HDLs, there is no await and the results from previous cycles are output by the module instance.